 - Church Planting

 MAOL Blog Post

 Financial assistance for the M.A. in Organizational Leadership is available through federal student loans and private/alternative loans.
-Federal financial aid is not available for graduate programs.
+Click here for information about Direct Loans.
 Click here for information about private/alternative loans.

 Please make sure you complete all forms:

 Application requirements for MAOL (Traditional) for reference as needed:

 - Complete the Graduate Application and forms by clicking here.

 - Submit a $75 nonrefundable application fee by clicking here or make checks or money orders payable to Williamson College.

 - Submit a graduate admissions essay using specifications found by clicking here.

 - Request official transcripts are forwarded directly to the Office of Admissions from all institutions where post-secondary coursework was completed or attempted (including the final university which awarded the bachelor degree).
 Please note: Any applicant who fails to acknowledge prior attendance at any college or university will be subject to dismissal from Williamson College.